Certora/Documentation/docs/prover/checking/coverage-info.md

 1. Green means that all of the TAC commands that are mapped to the line are in the unsat core, i.e. needed to prove the property.
 2. Red means that none of the TAC commands that are mapped to the line are in the unsat core, i.e. not needed to prove the property.
-3. Yellow means that some of the TAC commands that are mapped to the line are in the unsat core and some of them are not in the unsat core.
+3. Yellow means that some of the TAC commands that are mapped to the line are in the unsat core and some of them are not in the unsat core (there are no yellow lines in the Tautology example).

 Furthermore, if we have multiple rules/invariants or a parametric rule (such as our `tautology`), we can also have multiple rules/invariants mapping to a single `.sol` or `.spec` line.
 That is, we generate just a single, joint, visualization for all the rules/invariants (run with `--rule` and `--method` flags to get a visualization for a single rule/method/invariant).
 And in such case, a yellow line means that some of the commands on the line are needed to prove some of the rules/methods/invariants and some of the commands are not needed.